cantti/tagselecta/docs/docs/03-tui/03-edit.md

 # Edit command

+The basic and most common use case is to edit tags for selected files.

+Example:

 ```
-:edit
+:edit artist="Artist 1" title="Track Name"
 ```

-The basic and most common use case is to edit tags for selected files.

 The `edit` action updates tag fields on the selected audio files.
 Any option you pass will **overwrite** the existing value for that field (after template formatting, if supported by your config).
 Options you don’t pass are left unchanged.